- May 10, 2025

 Admins, don’t forget to configure everything on the backend — that’s what makes this tool powerful and reliable for your entire org.

-They’ll get a secure link to view the encrypted message in their browser using a one-time passcode.
+They receive a secure link to view the email with a one-time passcode. -

-No. Encryption features like MPME require a Microsoft 365 Business Premium or Enterprise subscription.
+No. Microsoft Purview Message Encryption requires Microsoft 365 Business Premium or Enterprise plans. -

-S/MIME requires certificates and is more complex to deploy.
-Microsoft Purview is cloud-native and much easier to manage.
+S/MIME requires certificates and is more complex.
+Microsoft Purview is cloud-native and easier to manage. -

-5. How can I tell if my email was encrypted successfully?
+How can I verify if an email was encrypted successfully?

-You’ll see a banner in the sent message indicating encryption, and the recipient will receive it in a protected format.
+Sent messages show a banner indicating encryption, and recipients receive the email in a protected format.

 As an IT admin managing a hybrid Microsoft 365 setup, I found this post really helpful.
 Users often ask about securely sending sensitive info, and this breakdown of encryption options in Outlook is exactly what they need.
 I appreciate the inclusion of both built-in M365 Message Encryption and S/MIME—makes it easier for us to guide different departments based on their needs.
 Definitely sharing this with my team.